4.5

 0

 The ruins of the old church of Ablain-Saint-Nazaire are an impressive and symbolic remnant of the First World War.
-Built in the 16th century in flamboyant Gothic style by Jacques Le Caron, this church was badly damaged during the fighting in 1915.
+This church, built in the 16th century in flamboyant Gothic style by Jacques Le Caron, was heavily damaged during the fighting in 1915.
 The ruins have been preserved as a monument to commemorate the horrors of war.

 7